LEARNAcademy/syllabus/ruby/hashes.md

 ## each Loop and Hashes

-.each calls block once for each key in the hash, passing the key-value pair as parameters.
+.each calls a block once for each key in the hash, passing the key-value pair as parameters.

 If no block is given, an enumerator is returned instead.